 After this, log into your iCloud account from your PC, select the photos you want to download one by one, and click the Download symbol in the top-right corner.

 Note: Unfortunately, Apple scrapped the option to select and download multiple iCloud photos to your PC at once.
 Now you can download 1000 photos at a time.
 You can also download them in small batches by sharing entire moments.
-Click the small plus sign at the right top corner of one of the moments.
-This will select all the pictures in the moment.
+To select the moment, click on the small plus sign at the right top corner of one of the moments.
 You can download them to your PC after that.